frederikstonge/fstonge.ExcelAddIn/README.md

 - Settings configurable in a Custom Task Pane
 - Update detection (Detect when a newer version of the add-in is available)

+## Technologies
+- VSTO
+- Squirrel

 ## Installation:
-Just run the .msi, it will install the required files and register the add-in in Excel.
+Just run the Setup, it will install the required files and register the add-in in Excel.
 It doesn't require admin rights since the installation is only for the current user.